 It can be easy to slack on buying fresh produce once you take a look at the price tag, but ultimately, it’s one of the easiest and healthiest food staples you can have in a college apartment.
 Fresh fruit can make for a great salad or mobile breakfast, while fresh veggies can spice up any dish, or make for a great snack or side.

-To save some money, take the time to discover when certain fruits and vegetables are in season and what you can cook with those ingredients.
+To save some money, take the time to discover when certain fruits and vegetables are in season and what you can cook with those ingredients or you can simply check out this guide to know more possible ways.
 The price of fruits and vegetables rise when they’re not in season because they need to be imported.

 Still looking for a great college apartment?